OpenSprinkler/OpenSprinkler-App/README.md

 + For current discussion about the project please refer to the [forums](https://opensprinkler.com/forums/forum/opensprinkler-mobile-app/).

 + For advanced users, the application supports authentication (HTTP Basic) and SSL for devices behind proxies.
-Guide for OSPi available [here](http://rayshobby.net/mediawiki/index.php?title=Secure_Remote_Access).

 ---